agude/agude.github.io/_books/the_state_of_the_art.md

 tale.

 Banks does an excellent job of making the story seem bleak and claustrophobic.
-We---and the man---are not sure if the suit is really on his side.
+The man---and the reader---are not sure if the suit is really on his side.
 When the man dies, the suit keeps him around out of sentimentality, answering our question.
 The "Descendant" refers to the suit (and a drone at the end) that are, in some ways, the mankind's descendants.

 ### Cleaning Up
 {% include book_rating.html rating=4 %}

-This story is a parody of the military-industrial complex during the Cold War, written in a golden-age sci-fi style.
+This story is a parody of the military-industrial complex during the Cold War, written in a golden-age of sci-fi style.
 Aliens discover that their trash system, which should send junk into the nearest star, instead sent it to Earth, where humans interpreted it as gifts.
 It's good fun, albeit a little over-the-top.

 ### Piece
 {% include book_rating.html rating=3 %}